Azure/alz-terraform-accelerator/docs/wiki/User-Guide.md

 <!-- markdownlint-disable first-line-h1 -->
 ## Table of Contents

-Please refer to the following to learn about the module:
+Please refer to the following to learn about the accelerator:

 - [Getting Started][wiki_getting_started]
 - [Module Permissions][wiki_module_permissions]